eleda77/eleda77.github.io/docs/vocab_list.md

 **cladding** - the application of one material over another to provide a skin or layer (noun form of clad)

+**cloaca** - the common cavity into which the intestinal, urinary, and generative canals open in birds, reptiles, amphibians, many fishes, and certain mammals (also an archaic term for a sewer)

 **cochineal** - a scarlet dye used chiefly for coloring food

+**comity** - an association of nations for their mutual benefit; courtesy and considerate behavior toward others

 **contraindication** - a specific situation in which a medicine, procedure, or surgery should not be used because it may be harmful to the person